-

-Latest scores - Higgins imminent
+Latest scores – Allen OUT

 Just as I type that he is OUT - he attempts a long black and once it doesn't go in he walks over to Oliver Lines and shakes his hand.